CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 One common reason for the GPU utilization being low is when the CPU cannot load and pre-process the training data fast enough, and the GPU has to wait for the next batch to process.
 It is then a common practice to reserve more CPUs to perform data loading and pre-processing in several parallel threads or processes.
 A good rule of thumb in Puhti is to **reserve 10 CPUs per GPU** (as there are 4 GPUs and 40 CPUs per node).
 Remember that CPUs are a much cheaper resource than the GPU!

 Remember that your code also has to support parallel pre-processing.
 However, most high-level machine learning frameworks support this out of the box.
-For example in [TensorFlow use `tf.data`](https://www.tensorflow.org/guide/data) and set `num_parallel_calls` to the number of CPUs reserved and utilize `prefetch`:
+For example in [TensorFlow you can use `tf.data`](https://www.tensorflow.org/guide/data) and set `num_parallel_calls` to the number of CPUs reserved and utilize `prefetch`:

 ```python
 dataset = dataset.map(..., num_parallel_calls=10)
 dataset = dataset.prefetch(buffer_size)
 ```

-In [PyTorch, use `torch.utils.DataLoader`](https://pytorch.org/docs/stable/data.html), which supports loading with multiple processes:
+In [PyTorch, you can use `torch.utils.DataLoader`](https://pytorch.org/docs/stable/data.html), which supports loading with multiple processes:

 ```python
 train_loader = torch.utils.data.DataLoader(..., num_workers=10)